openxc/openxc-vehicle-simulator/README.md

 after entering the correct information.
 The terminal running emulate.py should indicate that it received a new connection.

+If the Enabler fails to connect, you may need to use a different IP address.
+The python address detection isn't perfect, and multiple IPs on a computer can confuse it.
+When emulate.py is started, it displays a list of IPs on which it listens for connections from the OpenXC Enabler.

 ## Under the Hood
 The Emulator is comprised of three main components:  The State Manager, The User Interface, and the Dynamics Model.
 The Network Connection to the OpenXC Enabler